-The Fox Chapel Garden Club has supported Earth Day Take Home kits for children.
+Our Fox Chapel Garden Club was honored to support the funding of this library and to support Earth Day Take Home Kits for children.

 This garden at the Cooper-Siegel Community Library was planted in 2011 by Jim Mitnick to honor his wife, Fritz.
 Fritz is an Active Member in our Club and has served as our president.
 This garden includes Fritz’s favorite small trees, shrubs, annuals and perennials with an eye towards seasonal interest.
 We have planted the native plant, Asclepias (Milkweed), to attract the Monarch butterfly.
 Maps with plant identification are available to library patrons.
 The garden has seating to provide visitors a place to read, chat or snack and is used for library programs.
 In 2012, the garden received the Pennsylvania Horticulture Society’s Community Greening Award.